scylladb/scylla-monitoring/docs/source/procedures/updating_dashboard.rst

         ]
    }

-In the example, we used the `bytes_panel` class that generate a graph with bytes as units (that would mean that your `Y` axis unit would adjust themselves to make the graph readable (i.e. GB, MB, bytes, etc')
+In the example, the `bytes_panel` class generates a graph with bytes as units (that would mean that your `Y` axis units would adjust themselves to make the graph readable (i.e. GB, MB, bytes, etc').

-You can also see that we override the `span` attribute to set the panel size.
+You can also see that the `span` attribute is overridden to set the panel size.

 To get a grasp of the difference, take a look at the Grafana panel example and see how it looks originally.